This page contains additional resources for the Theories of Change class.

 Video from the Lean, Agile and Scrum Conference, 2013

-This page contains additional resources for the Alternative Economics discussion session
+This page contains additional resources for the Circular Economics discussion session

 The ‘Impossible Hamster’ demonstrates the foolishness of an economic system that is predicated on continuous growth

 Videos below provide an overview of capitalism (our existing economic paradigm that many argue is inherently unsustainable) and provide an overview of concepts such as ‘The Circular Economy’, how social media networking/sharing is opening up possibilities for alternative economies and modes of sharing.

 In the video below, Rob Hopkins makes the case for ‘Transition Towns’ one of the most important strands in the transition movement.
 Transition Towns work for the development of communities that are resilient enough to withstand external perturbations such as economic downturns, peak oil and climate change.
 This involves, for example, creating localised energy, monetary and food systems and fostering local business.

 Video from Transition Bournemouth, Bournemouth University, 2015

 More information and resources about Transition Towns and the Transition Network can be found on this website:

 Below are two videos on the Circular Economy, https://www.ellenmacarthurfoundation.org/circular-economy, which, according to the Ellen Macarthur Foundation, aims to keep products, components, and materials at their highest utility and value at all times [which] enhances natural capital, optimises resource yields, and minimises system risks by managing finite stocks and renewable flows”.

 Video by Daniel Binns for the Ellen McArthur Foundation, circa 2013